Financialization: Effects on the economy

 During the 2008 financial crisis, several economists and others began to argue that financial services had become too large a sector of the US economy, with no real benefit to society accruing from the activities of increased financialization.

 In February 2009, white-collar criminologist and former senior financial regulator William K. Black listed the ways in which the financial sector harms the real economy.
 Black wrote, "The financial sector functions as the sharp canines that the predator state uses to rend the nation.
 In addition to siphoning off capital for its own benefit, the finance sector misallocates the remaining capital in ways that harm the real economy in order to reward already-rich financial elites harming the nation."

 Emerging countries have also tried to develop their financial sector, as an engine of economic development.
 A typical aspect is the growth of microfinance or microcredit, as part of financial inclusion.

 Bruce Bartlett summarized several studies in a 2013 article indicating that financialization has adversely affected economic growth and contributes to income inequality and wage stagnation for the middle class.
+According to Marie Gottschalk, the increased financialization of the economy "facilitated an astounding upward redistribution of wealth and political power."